Will-McBurney/uva-cs3140-fa23.github.io/syllabus.md

 2. The TAs
 3. Your team members

 Be aware: this means you **may not publicly post or share any software generated in this class**, including as part of a portfolio, without explicit permission from your professor.
 Such permission will usually only be given on the final assignment of the semester.
+This includes posting your code on a public GitHub, sending your code to perspective employers, etc. If you are found to have posted code online that was later copied by another student, even without your knowledge, this is still a violation of the policy, and both you and the copying student will be penalized equally.

 In the case where code is found to have been shared between teams, all teams involved will be treated as having violated the academic integrity policy.
 People who shared their code will receive the same penalty as people who received the code.

 Acceptable collaboration between teams is allowed.
 However, as a general rule, all collaboration should be "pencils down".
 That is, if you are being so specific in your discussion that you feel you need to write something down, you are probably being too specific.
 You can,